Aprilandi/test-app-fastprint/README.md

-# Test App For FastPrint
+# Test App For Fast Print Indonesia

-This project is for a program to get a data from API FastPrint.
+This project is for a program to get a data from Fast Print API.
 List of the Data from API

 - Product ID
 - Product Name